martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 section 4.2).
 Senders unable to transfer a requested certificate due to the recipient's `SETTINGS_MAX_FRAME_SIZE` value SHOULD terminate affected streams with `CERTIFICATE_TOO_LARGE`.

-Use of the `CERTIFICATE` frame by servers is not defined by this document.
-A `CERTIFICATE` frame received by a client MUST be ignored.

 The `CERTIFICATE` frame MUST be sent on stream zero.
 A `CERTIFICATE` frame received on any other stream MUST be rejected with a stream error of type `PROTOCOL_ERROR`.